Azure/Health-Data-and-AI-Blueprint/AzureHealthDocs.md

 The foundational architecture is comprised of the following components:

--   **Architectural diagram.** The diagram shows the reference architecture used for the blueprint and use case scenario.
+-   **Architectural diagram.** The diagram shows the reference architecture used for the blueprint and the example use case scenario.

 -   **Deployment templates**.
 In this deployment, [Azure Resource Manager